 In 2001, after discussion among the National Center for Education Statistics (NCES), the National Assessment Governing Board (Governing Board), and the Council of the Great City Schools (CGCS), Congress appropriated funds for a district-level NAEP assessment on a trial basis.
 A primary goal of TUDA is to focus attention on urban education.
 In collaboration with NCES and CGCS, the Governing Board invites districts that meet certain selection criteria to volunteer to participate in TUDA.
 Selection criteria are based on district size, percentages of African American or Hispanic students, and percentages of students eligible for the free and reduced-price lunch program.

 TUDA began in 2002 with six urban districts participating in the NAEP reading and writing assessments.
 In 2009, 18 districts participated in mathematics, reading, and science.
 Twenty-one districts participated in 2011, 2013, and 2015.
-Twenty-seven districts participated in 2017.
+Twenty-seven districts participated in 2017 and 2019.

 The sample of schools drawn for the TUDA assessment is representative of all students in the district.
 From each sampled school, a random sample of students is selected.
 The sample of students in participating TUDA school districts is an extension of the state and national samples selected for NAEP.
 These extended samples allow reliable reporting of student groups within these districts.
 Results for students in the TUDA samples are also included in state and national samples with appropriate weighting.